U.S. History, PhD

 Education: BA History, Religious Studies, and French, (McGill University, 2014); MA History, (Clemson University, 2016)

-Alexandra holds a Research Assistantship with professor Jon Hale and a Teaching Assistantship at the University of South Carolina.
+Alexandra holds a Teaching Assistantship at the University of South Carolina.
 The Graduate Traveling Fellowship at USC has supported her research for national conferences.
 Alexandra is the recipient of the 2018 John A. Peters Fellowship from the Wisconsin Historical Society, the 2018 Becht Family Endowment Fund Award and the 2019 SPARC Research Grant, both USC.